The WWE locker room is concerned about the well-being of Santa Claus following the accident that took place earlier on Raw.12/23/2012 - 20:29

 Alberto Del Rio kicks off Raw in an unusual and unfortunate way by hitting Santa Claus with his car.12/23/2012 - 20:56

-Cody Rhodes is angry following his match against Kane and does not care about Santa Claus or for questions regarding his mustache.
-To get a first look at more exclusives like this, check out WWE Active on the official WWE App!12/23/2012 - 20:48
+The Great Khali and Natalya are both happy to be victorious in their respective matches.
+To get a first look at more exclusives like this, check out WWE Active on the official WWE App!12/23/2012 - 20:56

 10 Superstars to watch out for in 2013